Clinical Advisory Board

 Jenni Kay Long RYT, LCSW, ADS

 Jenni Kay Long, RYT, LCSW, ADS, is an integrative psychotherapist who combines relational counseling with auricular acupuncture, trauma-sensitive yoga, and mindfulness.
 She specializes in working with issues such as PMS/PMDD, perinatal and postpartum struggles, anxiety and panic disorders, and complex trauma.
 She is a clinical suicidologist, a certified domestic violence advocate, and is certified in Cognitive Behavioral Therapy.
 Jenni Kay received her Master's degree for clinical social work from Bryn Mawr College, her Classical Yoga Teacher certification from YogaLife Institute, and her AcuWellness certification from the National Acupuncture Detoxification Association.

 Howard Li, MD

-Li is a Pre-Doctoral Fellow with the National Institute of Mental Health (NIMH).
-His work focus is on the differences in cellular response to estradiol and progesterone associated with Premenstrual Dysphoric Disorder (PMDD) and efficacy of transdermal estradiol for postpartum depression.
+Howard Li is a 4th year medical student at Harvard Medical School and aspiring obstetrician-gynecologist.
+He is currently a Pre-Doctoral Fellow with the National Institute of Mental Health (NIMH), where he studies differences in cellular response to estradiol and progesterone associated with PMDD and hormone-based strategies for treating postpartum depression.
+His other interests include global health, minority youth empowerment, cooking, and traveling.